Karen E. Mulak

 About Karen E. Mulak

 Karen E. Mulak is a scholar working on Linguistics and Language, Experimental and Cognitive Psychology and Developmental and Educational Psychology, having authored 21 papers that have together received 356 indexed citations.
-Recurring topics across this work include Phonetics and Phonology Research (17 papers), Language Development and Disorders (14 papers) and Linguistic Variation and Morphology (7 papers).
+Recurring topics across this work include Phonetics and Phonology Research (17 papers), Language Development and Disorders (14 papers), Linguistic Variation and Morphology (7 papers), Reading and Literacy Development (7 papers), Speech and dialogue systems (5 papers), Speech Recognition and Synthesis (5 papers), Syntax, Semantics, Linguistic Variation (2 papers) and Neurobiology of Language and Bilingualism (2 papers).
 The work is most often cited by research in Linguistics and Language (89 citations), Developmental and Educational Psychology (244 citations) and Experimental and Cognitive Psychology (228 citations).
 Karen E. Mulak has collaborated with scholars based in Australia, United States and United Kingdom.
 Frequent co-authors include Paola Escudero, Haley A. Vlach, Ellen Simon, Catherine T. Best, Christine Kitamura, Michael D. Tyler, Julia Irwin, Charlene S. L. Fu, Leher Singh and Jason A. Shaw.
-Their work appears in journals such as PLoS ONE, Child Development and Frontiers in Psychology.
+Their work appears in journals such as Frontiers in Psychology, Cognitive Science, PLoS ONE, Laboratory Phonology Journal of the Association for Laboratory Phonology and Child Development.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.